openhab/openhab-docs/configuration/nginx.md

 	listen                          443 ssl;
 ```

 After restarting NGINX service, you will be using a valid HTTPS certificate, you can check by going to https://mydomain_or_myip and confirming with your browser that you have a valid certificate. **These certificates expire within a few months** so it is important to run the updater in a cron expression (and also restart NGINX) as explained in the Certbot setup instructions.
-If you want to keep hold of a HTTP server for some reason, just add ```listen 80;```
+If you want to keep hold of a HTTP server for some reason, just add `listen 80;` and remove the Strict-Transport-Security line.

 ### Redirecting HTTP Traffic to HTTPS